 Search & Book

-The offer is valid without a sales period and shows excellent availability up to February 2025.
+The offer is valid without a sales period and shows excellent availability from April 2025 and February 2026.
 A rather long minimum stay of eight days is necessary to score the cheapest tickets.

 Google Flights is a quick and easy way to find additional flight dates.
 We recommend booking directly with the airline to get better support in case problems arise.